team467/team467.github.io/content/programs/frc/competition-seasons/2017-first-steamworks/index.md

 {{< columns >}}

-_FIRST_® STEAMWORKS, invites two adventurers’ clubs, in an era where steam power reigns, to prepare their airships for a long distance race.
+_FIRST_ STEAMWORKS, invites two adventurers’ clubs, in an era where steam power reigns, to prepare their airships for a long distance race.

 {{< column >}}